aeris-consulting/lagoon/README.md

 1. Copy visible content to the clipboard
 1. Support Kafka and streams
 1. Manage templates with placeholders to create content
-1. Extend basic functionalities: propose a "search" Tab, in addition to the "explore" one to navigate in all the entrypoints and find the ones matching a simple query, like: `SET(my-key:*) HAVING length > 2` or `HASH(my-key:*) HAVING FIELD foo = bar`
+1. Extend basic features:

+  * A "search" Tab, in addition to the "explore" one to navigate in all the entrypoints and find the ones matching a simple query, like: `SET(my-key:*) HAVING length > 2` or `HASH(my-key:*) HAVING FIELD foo = bar`
+  * A visualization tab to see the evolution of data over time
+  * A processing tab (map, reduce)

 ## Resources
 * Web